About

 The work product published by EFI will focus on post mortem evaluation of contests primarily at the state and federal level, and not the politics of contests, but rather that which is unseen.
 Hosting the work of such authors as Capt.
 Seth Keshel (U.S. Army Ret.), Tom Renz, Esq, Phil Evans, and many more qualified specialist auditors, the firm will provide a body of analysis that leads to a more transparent elections system.

-Sustainability: EFI will not charge for access to content unless such content is the result of a contract with County, State or Federal governmental units, but will solicit for contributions to make the corporation sustainable.
-The work product of contributors will be open and transparent to all.
+EFI will not charge for access to content unless such content is the result of a contract with County, State or Federal governmental units, but will solicit for contributions to make the corporation sustainable.
+The expert work product of contributors will be open and transparent to all.

-Shortening the early voting window
+Shortening the early voting window as a fraud defense mechanism.